dzianismaroz/sd-port-proton/README.md

-## This installation is no longer compatible with latest Steam OS versions.
+## This installation is no longer supported.
 Please use official  [installer](https://flathub.org/apps/ru.linux_gaming.PortProton)

 ### Troubleshooting